Haml Changelog

 - Allow

-as tag’s class name.
+@as tag’s class name.
 Thanks Joe Bartlett. - Raise

-when attribute name includes invalid characters.
+Haml::InvalidAttributeNameErrorwhen attribute name includes invalid characters.
 (Takashi Kokubun) - Don’t ignore unexpected exceptions on initializing

-.
+ActionView::OutputBuffer.
 (Takashi Kokubun)

 4.0.7